Billy-Spearman-WCCI/RaceCarExtension/README.md

 * `@Override` is an example of an **annotation**. `@Override` identifies when a method is either required by an interface or redefines an existing method (this case we'll talk about tomorrow)
 * **Instance variables** -- the fields you've seen belonging to object instances.
 (There is also a concept of **class variable** which should only be used in very specific instances, which we might not even encounter this course.)
 * `extends` -- A **subclass** `extend`s another `class`.
 If we tell Java that C extends B and B extends A, then C extends A (even if we don't explicitly say so).
-* `super()` -- The first line of most constructors will be to call the constructors of its parent class.
+* `super()` -- The first line of most constructor will be to call the constructor of its parent class.
 * `abstract` -- A class which has partially-defined behavior and so cannot have instances.
 But it will have **concrete** subclasses which may create instances.
 * **Class Hierarchy** -- a diagram showing which classes extend and/or implement other classes and interfaces.
 For instance, https://en.wikipedia.org/wiki/Java_collections_framework#/media/File:Java.util.Collection_hierarchy.svg
 * Visibility (of data and behavior)